khaeru/genno/doc/api.rst

    :exclude-members: add, add_queue, apply, eval, graph

    A Computer is used to prepare (:meth:`add` and related methods) and then execute (:meth:`get` and related methods) **computations** stored in a :attr:`graph`.
-   Advanced users may manipulate the graph directly; but most computations can be prepared can be handled by using Computer methods.
+   Advanced users may manipulate the graph directly; but most computations can be prepared using the methods of Computer.

    Instance attributes: